Chuck Grassley: Health care

 Grassley opposes the Affordable Care Act and has voted to repeal it.
 Before its passage, he had supported the individual mandate in health care reform.
 Grassley engaged in lengthy negotiations with the Obama administration, as it sought health care reform with support from Republican members of Congress.
 These negotiations produced nothing that Grassley would support, leading Democrats to characterize Grassley's efforts as intended to delay or scupper health care reform rather than produce compromise legislation.
 In Obama's memoir, he describes an exchange between him and Grassley in the Oval Office as he sought to reach a compromise with Grassley.
 Obama asked, "If Max [Baucus] took every one of your latest suggestions, could you support the bill?...
 Are there any changes—any at all—that would get us your vote?", to which Grassley responded, "I guess not, Mr. President."

 In July 2017, Grassley said that Senate Republicans should be ashamed of not having repealed the ACA, and that this could result in a loss of their majority in the 2018 elections.

 In August 2018, Grassley was one of ten Republican senators to cosponsor legislation intended to protect ACA provisions for people with preexisting conditions.
 Health experts said the bill did not prevent insurers from excluding coverage for people with preexisting conditions.

 Marijuana legalization

 In 2015, Grassley voiced his opposition to a bipartisan senate bill, the Compassionate Access, Research Expansion, and Respect States Act, that would move cannabis from Schedule I to Schedule II.
 This bill would allow states with medical cannabis laws to legally prescribe it and allow for more research into its medical efficacy.
 In 2019, along with Democratic U.S. Senators Dianne Feinstein and Brian Schatz, Grassley introduced the Cannabidiol and Marijuana Research Expansion Act, which would expand research into medical marijuana.

-Military

-Grassley has voiced objections to the Special Immigrant Visa program, which resettles translators and their family members who face risks to their lives due to their work with the U.S. Military.